 Let’s push the envelope a little and plan today for a wealthy life.
 Let’s go for $5.00 a day. $5.00 a day is a trip to Wendy’s for lunch.
 Allow me to show you what a 150-150-30 plan would be.
 If I put back $5.00 a day, it would be $150.00 a month.
 If I did that every month for 30 years, I would have $344,874.41.
 My investment would have been $54,150.
 The interest would be $290,724.41.
 It’s the interest that made it so great an amount.
 Instead of interest crushing me and destroying me, it made me wealthy.

 Interest is our alley or our enemy.
 It is our friend or our foe.
-It will bless me or crush me.
-It is a power in my life one way or another.
+It will bless me or crush me, and it is a power in my life one way or another.
 What is it doing to you?
 Let’s pray.

 Other Related Sermons: